pangeorg/DotDotIC/doc/source/main.rst

 The user interface has four main components.

 Class Editor [1]
-    This component allows you to add and delete "classes" for your survey.
+    This component allows you to add and delete categories and components for your project.

 Point Summary [2]
-    This component will display the images you have annotated and a summary of points counts by class.
+    This component will display the images you have annotated and a summary of points counts by component.
 Double clicking on an image name in the summary window will automatically load that image and display the associated points and image data.

 Image Display [3]
     This component will display your current image and the points associated with that image.

 Image Data [4]
-    This component allows you to store x and y coordinates (e.g. UTM coordinates or Latitude Longitude coordinates) and add custom fields for storing additional information (e.g., comments) that are specific to each image in your survey.
+    This component allows you to store pcb and component details such as names and dimensions.
+The PCB Data fields can be edited to change name and placement in the projects structure by hitting enter.

 |
 |